keptn-sandbox/keptn-jenkins-library/README.md

 // Initialize Keptn: "Link" it to your Jenkins Pipeline
 // -------------------------------------------
-// initialize keptn: will store project, service and stage in a local context file so you don't have to pass it to all other functions keptn.keptnInit project:"yourkeptnproject", service:"yourkeptnservice", stage:"yourkeptnstage"
+// initialize keptn: will store project, service and stage in a local context file so you don't have to pass it to all other functions keptn.keptnInit project:"yourproject", service:"yourservice", stage:"yourstage"

 // initialize keptn with Shipyard: if a shipyard file is passed keptnInit will also make sure this project is created in Keptn
-// This allows you to automatically create a Keptn project for your Jenkins pipeline w/o having to do anything with Keptn directly keptn.keptnInit project:"yourkeptnproject", service:"yourkeptnservice", stage:"yourkeptnstage", shipyard:'shipyard.yaml'
+// This allows you to automatically create a Keptn project for your Jenkins pipeline w/o having to do anything with Keptn directly keptn.keptnInit project:"yourproject", service:"yourservice", stage:"yourstage", shipyard:'shipyard.yaml'

 // Upload your SLIs, SLOs, Test Scripts ... to Keptn